 Begin your profile registration and tell us some basic information.
 Then proceed to complete each tab within the application form.
 After creating an application login, you may check your status anytime.

 Applicants for whom English is a non-native language must demonstrate English proficiency regardless of English language studies, academic history, residence in the United States or an English-speaking country, or immigration status.
 English proficiency may be met with the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).

 - 6.0 minimum IELTS with no more than two sub scores below 6.0.

 - TOEFL score must come directly from ETS to be considered valid for admission.

 - Certain programs require a higher IELTS or TOEFL score.
 Please see program page for details.

 - Completion of a recognized English second language (ESL) program

 - GRE is not required for most programs

 Successful completion of English language proficiency:

-Graduate and post baccalaureate applicants who received a baccalaureate degree or higher from Valparaiso University or a recognized college or university in the United States, Canada, Great Britain, Ireland, New Zealand or Australia will not be required to submit English proficiency test scores.
+Graduate and post baccalaureate applicants who received a baccalaureate degree or higher from Valparaiso University or a recognized college or university in the United States, Canada, Great Britain, Ireland, New Zealand, Nigeria or Australia will not be required to submit English proficiency test scores.